Skip to main content

 Begova Čorba

-Bey's soup - a rich, warming chicken and okra soup thickened with roux, featuring Ottoman influences.
-Often served as a starter at traditional meals.
+Bey's soup: a warming chicken and okra soup thickened with roux, with clear Ottoman roots.
+It usually opens a traditional meal.

 Somun